 Originally built as the suburbs of Philadelphia connected to Center City through trolleys, you'll see lots of trees and large stone duplexes (as compared to the brick row homes popular in the rest of the city).
 Despite the large hills in West Philly, it's popular among bike messengers, as well as vegans, straight-edge and punk cultures, community-living houses, university faculty members, and hippies.
 There is also an African population in the area and several terrific Ethiopian restaurants.

 Center City is Philly's downtown business center, but unlike some cities, it doesn't close down at night or on the weekends.
-While being full of skyscrapers and business, Center City is also a hot spot for gourmet dining, designer shopping, and nightlife.
+While full of skyscrapers and business, Center City is also a hot spot for gourmet dining, designer shopping, and nightlife.
 Philadelphia loves burgers, and you'll find many bistros and gastropubs downtown that serve fantastic burgers and fries.

 One of Philly's defining parks located in Center City, Rittenhouse Square also encompasses the upscale shops and restaurants around the perimeter of the park as well as the condo high-rise residences overlooking the park.
 It's a great area for people watching, too.